alanng10/InfoTechCrossWorth/Docue/a.md

 Info tech cross worth in that Class Lang is 412 thousand if C# style struct is added to it.

-Info tech cross worth in that Class Lang is 1 million 905 thousand if C# style interface is added to it.
+Info tech cross worth in that Class Lang is 921 thousand if C# style interface is added to it.